 Contact us at firstname.lastname@example.org for information about Saturday-only registration options.

 Note: this workshop is for mental health practitioners/clinicians including school psychologists.
 It is not suitable for classroom teachers.

 Date & Time: Friday & Saturday, March 16 & 17, 2018, 9 a.m.-4 p.m.

 Noncredit: $225 by 2/15, $250 after.
 Includes 12 CEUs or PDUs.
 Lewis & Clark Alumni receive 20% off.

 Student Rate: Student registrations are currently full.
 If you wish to be placed on a waitlist please contact the CCE office, email@example.com.

 About the Instructor

-Maru Serricchio, LMFT, ATR is an adjunct professor in the Marriage, Couple, and Family Therapy program at Lewis & Clark Graduate School of Education and Counseling.
+Maru Serricchio, LMFT, ATR is an adjunct professor at Portland Community College.
 Born in Buenos Aires, Argentina and growing up in Mexico City, Maru has a diverse background and multi-systemic lens.
 Maru received a Master’s at Loyola Marymount University in Marital and Family Therapy with a specialization in Clinical Art Therapy.
-After working in various community agencies in Los Angeles and Portland with children, teenagers and families, Maru began her private practice simultaneously to teaching at Lewis & Clark, working with mostly couples and families, as well as providing both clinical and art therapy supervision.
+After working in various community agencies in Los Angeles and Portland with children, teenagers and families, Maru began her private practice working with mostly couples and families, as well as providing both clinical and art therapy supervision.